-Originated in France, mousse is a soft food that is prepared by incorporating air bubbles in it.
+Originating in France, mousse is soft food that is prepared by incorporating air bubbles in it.
 It can be light and fluffy, or creamy and thick, and it can also be sweet or savory.
-I made this rich and indulgent easy vegan mocha mousse is with aquafaba and flavored with coffee ☕.
+I made this rich and indulgent easy vegan mocha mousse with aquafaba and flavored it with coffee.

 Aquafaba: Whisk the aquafaba with a mixer using the balloon attachment.
 It's better to whisk it at room temperature.
 Ensure that your equipment is grease-free.

 Chocolate: Use sugar-free couverture (vegan) chocolate.
-The chocolate bar 🍫 that I use for this recipe is an 93% chocolate bar with coconut blossom nectar, lucuma powder, and dates, so it is also refined sugar-free.
+The chocolate bar that I use for this recipe is a 93% chocolate bar with coconut blossom nectar, lucuma powder, and dates, so it is also refined sugar-free.

-Maple syrup: Because I'm using very dark chocolate, I'm adding some maple 🍁 syrup to bring some sweetness to the mousse.
-Use agave syrup if you want a lower glycemic index, powder sugar if you don't want the recipe to be sugar-free, or honey when not vegan.
+Maple syrup: Because I'm using very dark chocolate, I'm adding some maple syrup to bring some sweetness to the mousse.
+Use agave syrup if you want a lower glycemic index, powdered sugar if you don't want the recipe to be sugar-free, or honey when not vegan.

 If you melt the chocolate in a microwave: add the chocolate pieces to a bowl and microwave it for 30 seconds, pausing in between to stir.
 Stop microwaving when chocolate is nearly melted.
 Continue stirring.
 The heat will melt all the pieces.

 If you melt the chocolate in a bain-marie: Add the chocolate pieces to a heatproof bowl.
-Sit the bowl over a pan of simmering water and allow the chocolate to melt, stirring occasionally.
+Set the bowl over a pot of simmering water and allow the chocolate to melt, stirring occasionally.